Why Singapore is the next big name at the forefront of cancer research and early detection

-This year, Professors Patrick Tan and Steven Rozen from Duke-NUS Graduate Medical School Singapore, and Professor Teh Bin Tean from National Cancer Center Singapore were awarded the President's Science Award for their near-decade of research on Asian malignancies.
+This year, Professors Patrick Tan and Steve Rozen from Duke-NUS Graduate Medical School Singapore, and Professor Teh Bin Tean from National Cancer Center Singapore were awarded the President's Science Award for their near-decade of research on Asian malignancies.

 Together, the team of doctors identified gene mutations, molecular signatures and environmental catalysts associated with liver, stomach, breast, bladder and biliary tract cancers, leading to improved methods for diagnosis and treatment.
 On an international stage, Rozen, Teh and Tan were invited to the International Cancer Genome Consortium to direct programs related to their findings.

 Additionally, scientists and doctors working in a combined study between NCCS, the Genome Institute of Singapore, Singapore General Hospital, Duke-NUS Graduate Medical School, the National University of Singapore and the Cancer Science Institute of Singapore discovered a new genetic method of detecting colorectal cancer, the most common form of cancer among men in Singapore, before it metastasizes.

 New, customized blood tests developed by the researchers use mutated genes specific to each patient to find cancer cells instead of tumor markers, which are not reliable indicators of cancer.

 Singapore researchers also recently uncovered key findings behind one type of breast cancer, fibroepithelial tumours.
 The new findings may help enhance diagnostic accuracy and improve clinical treatment for patients; today, breast cancer is the most common cancer that affects women in Singapore, and one of the leading cancers in women around the world.